VoidXH/Cavern/README.md

 ## Licence
 By downloading, using, copying, modifying, or compiling the source code or a build, you are accepting the licence [available here](LICENSE.md).

+This licence heavily discourages commercial usage.
+If you're not supporting the open source community with your work, you will need to contact the original author for a Cavern Pro licence through the Cavern website's contact form.